-David Grosgold is a partner in the firm’s Financial Institutions Group and Insurance Practice Groups.
-Mr. Grosgold’s practice focuses ...
+David Grosgold is a partner in the firm’s Financial Institutions and Insurance Practice Groups.
+His practice focuses on domestic and cross-border ...

 Read Full Biography

 - AXA in the acquisition of Bermuda-based XL/Catlin Group for $15.3 billion in connection with insurance M&A and regulatory matters.

 - American International Group in its $5.56 billion acquisition of Validus Group, a Bermuda-based, NYSE-listed, (re)insurance company.

 - Bedrock Insurance in its acquisition of Ashmere Insurance, a workers’ compensation specialty insurance company.

 - Resolution Life in its sale of Lincoln Benefit Life to Global Bankers Insurance Group.

 - Kuvare in its acquisition of United Life Insurance Company.